PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > *This section and all its subsections are normative*

 Today, Data Consumer do not have a way to request certificates from a Data Provider.
 Also, Data Providers have no visibility on the status of a published certificate beyond the technical delivery.
 Finally, Data Providers do not have a standard mechanism to send new certificates to the Consumer when they become available.

-We are adding the following 4 Application Programming Interfaces to remediate these shortcommings:
+Use cases to provide certificates:

 - Consumer -> Provider : Company Certificate Request
+- Provider -> Consumer : Company Certificate Push

+Use case to give feedback for provided certificates:

 - Consumer -> Provider : Company Certificate Status (Accepted, Rejected or Received)
-- Provider -> Consumer : Company Certificate Push
-- Provider -> Consumer : Company Certificate Available

 ### 2.1 API Specification